Ethel Kennedy remembered for legacy of service

 Kennedy's legacy spans decades and overcame multiple personal tragedies.
 The widow to former U.S. Attorney General Robert F. Kennedy, with whom she had 11 children, Kennedy devoted much of her life to a human rights organization she helped found in her husband's name.

-Those impacted by that legacy are remembering her following the announcement of her passing on Thursday.
+Those impacted by that legacy remembered her following the announcement of her passing on Thursday.

 Massachusetts Gov. Maura Healey released a statement on X, the platform formerly known as Twitter, Thursday.